Context-self contrastive pretraining for crop type semantic segmentation: Background

 \textbf{Contrastive learning} aims at mapping data points to an embedding space in which a distance metric encodes the similarity between inputs, with similar samples brought closer together and dissimilar samples moved far apart.
 It can be viewed as a subcategory of metric learning in which the loss function operates directly on the embedding space and is driven by known (supervised setting) or assumed (self-supervised setting) similarities between samples \cite{metric_learn}.
 A classification loss, e.g. CE loss, can also be viewed as a metric style loss as it constructs an embedding space which preserves class similarity as distance.
 However, it does so indirectly by transforming the embedding vector into logits through matrix multiplication with a learnt weight matrix and maximizing the likelihood that the sample belongs in the ground truth class.
 In comparison, a contrastive loss compares the embeddings produced by different samples and aims at representing sample similarity directly as distance in embedding space.

 The seminal work of \cite{chopra05} for the face verification task used a {\it Siamese Neural Network} \cite{siamese} architecture to process two input samples with known semantic similarity and applied a contrastive loss function directly on extracted features.
 Similarly, a {\it Triplet Loss} \cite{triplet2,triplet} uses three samples at a time, an anchor, a positive and a negative sample and aims at making the anchor-positive distances smaller and the anchor-negative distances larger.

 Several works have employed contrastive learning to enhance the discriminatory capacity of neural networks in downstream classification tasks.
-This can be achieved by either learning a linear classifier directly on the latent space \cite{instance_discr, cpc, contr_loss_chen, momentum_contrast, momentum_contrast2, pinheiro}, or by using network weights as a good initialization point for further end-to-end training \cite{wang, lrsw}.
-In terms of supervision \cite{instance_discr, cpc, contr_loss_chen, momentum_contrast, pinheiro, wang} use instance discrimination coupled with strong data augmentation as a self-supervision pretext task while \cite{contr_loss, contr_sup2, contr_loss_sup, kamnitsas} use available annotations to drive sample similarities in a fully supervised setting. \cite{pinheiro, wang} both use self-supervision to improve performance on dense classification.
+This can be achieved by either learning a linear classifier directly on the latent space \cite{instance_discr, cpc, contr_loss_chen, momentum_contrast, momentum_contrast2, densepretrain1}, or by using network weights as a good initialization point for further end-to-end training \cite{wang, lrsw}.
+In terms of supervision \cite{instance_discr, cpc, contr_loss_chen, momentum_contrast, densepretrain1, wang} use instance discrimination coupled with strong data augmentation as a self-supervision pretext task while \cite{contr_loss, contr_sup2, contr_loss_sup, kamnitsas} use available annotations to drive sample similarities in a fully supervised setting. \cite{densepretrain1, wang} both use self-supervision to improve performance on dense classification.
 Our method is a fully supervised contrastive learning scheme specifically designed for dense classification tasks.
 Also in contrast to other approaches we draw both positive and negative pairs from the same sample using a single model pass and do not require the use of large batch sizes or data queues.